-NiSource Inc.’s NI focus on strengthening its existing infrastructure and efforts to increase production of clean energy are likely to boost its performance.
+NiSource Inc.’s NI focus on strengthening its existing infrastructure and efforts to increase the production of clean energy are likely to boost its performance.
 Its strong liquidity position is a boon too.

-Six Months’ Price Performance
+Three Months’ Price Performance

 Image Source: Zacks Investment Research